Orbital Architectures of Kepler Multis From Dynamical Instabilities: Results

-We find an anti-correlation between the NAMD of the planetary systems and multiplicity, except for ensembles with very high initial NAMD.
+We find an anti-correlation between the NAMD of the planetary systems and multiplicity, except for ensembles with very high initial NAMD (\autoref{fig:namd_npl}).
 The anti-correlation in our models is easy to understand.
 Planet-planet interactions increase the overall NAMD in a system, while collisions and ejections decrease it.
 However, the decrease is usually not sufficient to bring the NAMD back to the pre-scattering level (\autoref{fig:namd_evol}).
 In our models, the intrinsically lower-multiplicity systems have gone through more dynamical activities, hence, they tend to exhibit higher NAMD compared to high-multiplicity systems.
-This trend disappears in ensembles with very high $\bar{e}\gtrsim0.04$.
+A similar anti-correlation has been inferred for the observed multis \citep{2020_He,2020_Turrini}.
+This trend, however, disappears in ensembles with very high initial $\bar{e}$ ($\gtrsim0.04$).
 In those ensembles, the initial NAMD is so high that even the high-multiplicity systems that are less dynamically evolved, retain the initial high NAMD.
+So our high eccentricity ensembles, or in general, the ensembles with high initial NAMD, are not commensurate with the observed data if the inferred NAMD anti-correlation with multiplicity is real.
+This likely indicates that the pre-instability Kepler planets had minimal orbital excitation.
+On the other hand, the NAMD values for the observed high-multiplicity systems may be effectively used to put constraints on the initial NAMD since there is not much difference between the final model detected NAMD and initial.

 As expected, this trend is directly translated to orbital eccentricities.
-The anti-correlation between $\ecc$ and $\Np$ in the final intrinsic population ranges from $\corr=-0.18$ in the lowest initial $\bar{\ecc}$ ensemble to $\corr=0.05$ in the highest.
-The inferred anti-correlation for the observed multis is qualitatively similar to those in the ensembles with low initial $\bar{\ecc}$ ensembles \citep{2015_Limbach,2017_Zinzi,2020_Bach,2020_Turrini,2020_He}.
+The anti-correlation between $\ecc$ and $\Np$ in the final intrinsic population ranges from $\corr=-0.18$ in the lowest initial $\bar{\ecc}$ ensemble (\texttt{n8-e025-i024}) to $\corr=0.03$ in the highest (\texttt{n8-e080-i024}).
+The inferred anti-correlation for the observed multis is qualitatively similar to those in the ensembles with low initial $\bar{\ecc}$ ensembles \citep{2015_Limbach,2017_Zinzi,2020_Bach,2020_He}.

 Other properties such as the multiplicity distributions of the model-detected populations do not show any significant differences depending on the initial $\bar{\ecc}$ (\autoref{tab:results_table}, \autoref{tab:multiplicity}).